mattbis/public-service-websites.checks/README.md

 3. so long as this exists in various sitemaps ( which should be compressed ) it will work...

-a. if you change it dont forget what existed before this is the biggest mistake I see.. in fact this is what the `page-immutable-index` is...
+a. if you change it dont forget what existed before this is the biggest mistake I see.. in fact this is what the `url-immutable-index` is...

 i. hash url
 ii. denominator url